imneme/mini-sk/README.md

 “small” machines of the past.
 The code is written in C89 (ANSI C) to allow it to be compiled with older compilers on ancient systems.

+## Demos

+This is a demo of Mini-SK running on a 16K ZX Spectrum (with approximately 8KB of usable memory).

+<iframe src="https://player.vimeo.com/video/431042094" width="640" height="480" frameborder="0" allow="autoplay; fullscreen" allowfullscreen></iframe>

 ## Building

 Optional defines